jembi/openhim-core-js/README.md

 4. Build the project by running `cake build` (you may have to install coffescript first by running `npm install -g coffee-script`)
 5. Start the server by running `node --harmony lib/server.js`

+Alternatively you can also use one of the following options:
+* use [Vagrant](https://github.com/jembi/openhim-core-js/wiki/Running-the-OpenHIM-as-a-developer) to fire up an instance if you're a developer, or just want a quick instance to test with, or
+* use [Puppet](https://github.com/jembi/openhim-core-js/wiki/OpenHIM-Installation-using-Puppet) to deploy an instance on a server.

 Installation and Development
 ============================